itchio/itch/README.md

 **This project is in very early development!**

-The goal of this project is to give you a desktop application that you can download and run games from itch.io, including updating them and notifying you when there are updates.
+The goal of this project is to give you a desktop application that you can download and run games from [itch.io](http://itch.io) with.
+Additionally you should be able to update games and get notified when games are updated.
+The goal is not to replace the itch.io website.

 ## Installing